Your One-Stop Shop to Become an Indiana Notary

 Limited time offer - save up to 40% on notary supplies

-|Eight-year, $25,000 Indiana notary bond.||$75.00|
+|Eight-year, $25,000 Indiana notary bond**|

-|Eight-year, $5,000 Indiana errors and omissions insurance policy included at no additional charge.||Included|
+|Eight-year, $5,000 Indiana notary errors and omissions insurance policy (included at no additional cost to you)|

-|Trodat self-inking rectangular notary stamp - Item # IN201.||$19.95|
+|Trodat self-inking rectangular notary stamp (item # IN201)**|

-|Indiana notary record book - Item # IN702.||$ 9.95|
+|Indiana notary record book (item # IN702) **|

-|Free one-year membership to AAN - A $19.00 value included with your supply order at no additional cost.||$19.00|
+|One-year membership to AAN (a $19.00 value included with your notary supplies order at no additional cost to you)|

-* This package may be purchased separately at the same net savings without the state mandatory eight-year, $25,000 notary bond for $12.95 plus $6.95 for shipping.
+*The Indiana Notary Value Package I may be purchased separately at the same net savings without the state mandatory eight-year, $25,000 notary bond for $30.95 plus $7.95 for shipping.
 Enter item # P101 on the order form.
-The Indiana eight-year, $25,000 notary bond may also be purchased separately for $75.00.
-Discounts and savings apply only to notary supplies.
+The Indiana Notary Value Package II may be purchased separately at the same net savings without the state mandatory eight-year, $25,000 notary bond for $40.95 plus $7.95 for shipping.
+Enter item # P102 on the order form.
+The Indiana eight-year, $25,000 notary bond may also be purchased for $75.00.
+Discounts/savings apply only to notary supplies.

 Order an eight-year, $25,000 Indiana notary bond.

-Complete the Indiana notary application on the Secretary of State’s website
+- Go to the Indiana Secretary of State’s website.

 - A copy of the Indiana notary bond.